 No signs of oil spill detected in CPC Marine Terminal sea water

-Rosprirodnadzor’s specialists have proceeded to monitoring the situation nearby CPC Marine Terminal near Novorossiysk, according to the press release of CPC.
+Rosprirodnadzor’s specialists have proceeded to monitoring the situation nearby CPC Marine Terminal near Novorossiysk, according to CPC.
 The inspectors took the samples required for environmental control.
 Russia’s MChS also monitors the situation in the sea area together with Rosprirodnadzor’s specialists.
 The Ministry’s Mi-8 helicopter was sent to inspect the sea area.
 No traces of oil spill on sea has currently been detected.

 CPC Marine Terminal has now suspended oil lifting.
 On 21 March 2022, in the course of an unscheduled inspection, damage in the form of displacement of the power frame of one of the SPM-3 floating hoses was revealed.
 With this in view, a decision was made to temporary take the said SPM out of service for flushing and repair.